Did you hear the selfie stick now kills more people a year than sharks?

 To use a drone for commercial purposes, like shooting a music video, operators must have permission from the CAA.

 The US bans the use of drones above 400 feet.
 Operators must also notify an air traffic control tower in advance if they’re using one within five miles of an airport.
+There are similar laws in Canada too, but that doesn’t stop people from buying them – dr drone for example, is a large retailer of flying drones.

 Drone vs The Selfie Stick: Drone Opportunities